'Cousin'

 firm), Big Ed's Speed Shop and the Sound Center.

-Bill Miller, who had joined the station earlier in the year from
+Bill Miller, who had joined the station in December, 1965 from

 KOIL